hashed-io/afloat-client-api/README.md

 **Methods**

-* [createAsset](https://github.com/hashed-io/afloat-client-api/blob/feature/afloat/src/model/polkadot-pallets/afloatApi.js#L34): Create a new frunique/NFT asset.
+* [createAsset](https://github.com/hashed-io/afloat-client-api/blob/master/src/model/polkadot-pallets/afloatApi.js#L34): Create a new frunique/NFT asset.

   *Params*
     * @param {u64} collectionId Collection ID used in the uniques pallet; represents a group of Uniques
     * @param {u64} assetId [optional] Asset ID used in the uniques pallet; represents a single asset.
 If not provided, the next available unique ID will be automatically selected.
     * @param {Object} uniquesPublicAttributes mapping of key/value pairs to be set in the public metadata in the uniques pallet
-    * @param {Object} plaintextSaveToIPFS payload and/or files to be saved to IPFS, and the resulting CIDs are added to the uniquesPublicMetadata, anchoring the data to the NFT.
-    * @param {Object} encryptThenSaveToIPFS payload and/or files to be saved encrypted, saved to IPFS, and the resulting CIDs are added to the uniquesPublicMetadata, anchoring the data to the NFT.
-[CID]
+    * @param {Object} saveToIPFS payload and/or files to be saved to IPFS, and the resulting CIDs are added to the uniquesPublicMetadata, anchoring the data to the NFT.
+    * @param {Object} cidFromHCD cidFromHCD cid got from the [ConfidentialDocs API](https://github.com/hashed-io/hashed-confidential-docs-client-api)
     * @param {Function} subTrigger Function to trigger when subscrsption detect changes

     *Example*
   ```
   await afloatApi.createAsset({
-    collectionId,
-    assetId,
-    uniquesPublicAttributes, plaintextSaveToIPFS, encryptoThenSaveToIPFS,
+    "collectionId": undefined,
+    "assetId": 0,
+    "uniquesPublicAttributes": {
+        "Lorem ": "Plaintext"
+    },
+    "saveToIPFS": {
+        "data": {
+            "label2": "ipfs plain"
+        },
+        "files": {
+            "label 3": "cid"
+        }
+    },
+    "cidFromHCD": {
+        "data": {
+            "label4": "cid saved on HCD"
+         },
+        "files": {
+            "label5": "cid saved on HCD"
+         }
+    },
     admin
   })
   ```
+  *Notes*

+  To save a file in HCD you must go from [HCD Documentation](https://github.com/hashed-io/hashed-confidential-docs-client-api)

-* [getAllAssetsInCollection](https://github.com/hashed-io/afloat-client-api/blob/feature/afloat/src/model/polkadot-pallets/afloatApi.js#L75): Get all assets in collection.
+* [getAllAssetsInCollection](https://github.com/hashed-io/afloat-client-api/blob/master/src/model/polkadot-pallets/afloatApi.js#L75): Get all assets in collection.

   *Params*
    * @param {u64} collectionId Collection ID used in the uniques pallet; represents a group of Uniques